jpswade/jpswade.github.io/_posts/2007-03-15-supercalifragilisticexpialidocious.md

 And everywhere he went

-He&#8217;d use his word and all would say
+He'd use his word and all would say

 &#8220;There goes a clever gent&#8221;